Xcore Nutrition 100% Whey Hydro Isolate Supplement Review

-It seems that the competitors even come close, as the protein content is practically equal.
+It seems that the competitors even come close, since the protein content is practically the same.

-Regarding the levels of carbohydrates and fats, we can say that they are good compared to the average, but it's not enough for a big standout.
+Regarding the levels of carbohydrates and fats, we can say that they are good compared to the average, but it is not enough for a great highlight.

-If the analysis stopped here, this would undoubtedly be a good supplement, but the rest is missing.
+If the analysis were to stop there, this would undoubtedly be a good supplement, but the rest is missing.

 We have already seen that the protein content of this supplement is good, it remains to be seen, is this protein content of quality?

 The Xcore supplement asserts itself as a hydrolyzed / isolated whey, so one would expect the aminogram to be at least slightly higher compared to a purely concentrated whey.

 When we looked at the aminogram of the 100% Whey Hydro Isolate, we noticed that something strange was going on, and as such, we placed it side by side with the Myprotein Impact Whey, it is also in the strawberry version.

 The 100% Whey Hydro Isolate despite having a higher protein content (82,21% vs 78,63%) compared to the Impact Whey of strawberry, only has a higher concentration of amino acids in only two of them, and neither is even essential.

 This supplement, although it has BCAA's added to those already present in whey protein, contains less BCAA's than an exclusively concentrated whey, without the addition of extra BCAA's.